As an Amazon Associate, I earn from qualifying purchases.

 Hot chocolate is one of those cozy drinks that everyone loves.
 And sure, there are premade mixes you can buy, but homemade hot chocolate is a truly divine experience.

 Using the Instant Pot makes quick work of it, and unlike making it on the stovetop, you’re not stuck babysitting your drink.
-Simple press a few buttons, walk away and come back to an incredibly creamy treat.
+Simply press a few buttons, walk away, and come back to an incredibly creamy treat.

-If you don’t have an Instant Pot, you’ll love our Slow Cooker Hot Chocolate recipe.
+If you don’t have an Instant Pot, you’ll love our big batch slow cooker hot chocolate recipe.
 Just as delicious, and worth the wait.

 Pro Tips/Recipe Notes